Benjamin Vautier (Swiss artist)

-Life and work
+Early life and education

 He was born in Morges.
 He was the son of a teacher and began his art studies in Geneva, then worked for two years as a jewelry enamel painter.
 In 1849, he obtained a position in the studios of history painter Jean-Léonard Lugardon.
 While there, he also took courses in anatomical drawing at a nearby art school.

+Work

-The following year, he began attending the Kunstakademie Düsseldorf and became a member of "Malkasten" (Paintbox), a local artists' association.
+He began attending the Kunstakademie Düsseldorf in 1849 and became a member of "Malkasten" (Paintbox), a local artists' association.
 He left the Academy for one year to work with Rudolf Jordan as a private student.
 Eventually, he decided to devote himself to depicting peasant life, which he observed for several years by visiting the Bernese Oberland.

-In 1856 he went to Paris, but returned to Düsseldorf a year later and painted his first peasant genre pictures.
+In 1856 he went to Paris but returned to Düsseldorf a year later and painted his first peasant genre pictures.
 Initially, he focused on Switzerland, but finally decided to concentrate on the Black Forest region.
 He also worked as an illustrator (Der Oberhof by Karl Leberecht Immermann, Barfüßele by Berthold Auerbach, and others).
 Later, he became a Royal Professor at the Academy in Düsseldorf.

+Death

 He died in 1898 in Düsseldorf.